Dpdl-io/DpdlEngine/README.md

 Dpdl enables access to the Java platform JRE API and to external java libraries and supports the <ins>embedding and on-the-fly execution</ins>
 of other programming languages like **ANSI C, C++, Python, Julia, JavaScript, Lua, Ruby, Java, Clojure and OCaml** directly within Dpdl code.
 This makes Dpdl a powerful development platform due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.
+Dpdl is not replace, but is foreseen to integrate different technologies seamlessly with little overhead.

 Dpdl is self contained and is highly customizable via a dedicated extension interface.
 Further programming languages can be implemented and embedded via a dedicated plugin-in interface and configuration.
 For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.